Skip to main content

 The jury trial began with testimony on Monday, January 9, 2023 and concluded on Thursday, January 12, 2023 with the guilty verdict.

-During the trial, the United States presented evidence that on December 3, 2019, a five-year-old boy was rushed to the hospital after school officials became concerned about his physical state and demeanor at school.
-During a medical evaluation it was revealed the child had multiple wounds, abrasions, and bruises from his head to his toes and was extremely malnourished.
-The defendant is the child’s aunt who resided in the home and was his primary caregiver.
-During the subsequent investigation, the child and his sister named the defendant as the person responsible for causing the injuries.
+During the trial, the United States presented evidence that on December 3, 2019, a five-year-old child was rushed to the hospital after school officials became concerned about the child's physical state and demeanor at school.
+During a medical evaluation it was revealed the child had multiple wounds, abrasions, and bruises from head to toe and was extremely malnourished.
+Chisholm was the primary caregiver at the time the abuse.
+During the subsequent investigation, the child and another witness named the defendant as the person responsible for causing the injuries.

 The guilty verdict was the result of an investigation by the McAlester Police Department and the Federal Bureau of Investigation.